mikecornflake/uBee512Launcher/README.md

   + Does the alias have a lookup filename? (warning flag if not)
   + Does the lookup filename exist? (error flag if not)
 + Model checks
-  + For each model: Does a boot disk exist? (model.dsk, or boot.dsk) (Warning flag if not)
+  + For each Disk model:
+    + Does a boot disk exist? (model.dsk, or boot.dsk) (Warning flag if not)
     + Does a boot disk alias exist?
 (Warning flag if alias exists, but not defined)
     + Is Boot Disk readonly?
 (Error flag is so)
  + Installation checks
    + Does charrom.bin & rom1.bin exist?
 (Error flag if not)
    + Does "ubee512rc" exist?
 (Error flag if not)